adambard/learnxinyminutes-docs/scala.html.markdown

   // You can nest patterns:
-  case List(List((1, 2, "YAY"))) => "Got a list of list of tuple" }
+  case List(List((1, 2, "YAY"))) => "Got a list of list of tuple"

+  // Match any case (default) if all previous haven't matched case _ => "Got unknown object"
+}

 // In fact, you can pattern match any object with an "unapply" method.
 This